 Do I need an IRB for frozen biological samples?

 An investigator DOES NOT need to submit to the IRB to obtain their own individual approval for tissue samples or biological materials from the HSTB, if the tissue has been previously collected and stored currently within the HSTB.
 The HSTB maintains its own IRB Protocol for Collection and Disbursement of Human and Biological Materials.
-Contact the TARPS Manager to obtain a copy of the most recent IRB approval letter.
+Contact the TARPS Project Coordinator to obtain a copy of the most recent IRB approval letter.

 The investigator will also be asked to enter into a Biospecimen User Agreement: